Department of Justice is now the Department of Communities and Justice. Find out more >

 A letter of demand will usually state:

-You may receive the letter by post, email or fax.
+You may receive the letter by registered post or email.
 The demand can also be made over the phone or in person.
 If the other party is insured, the letter of demand may be sent by their insurance company.

 You can write a response to the letter of demand, explaining that you admit or deny their claim, offering to pay a different amount, or offering to pay the amount in instalments.